codeplaysoftware/standards-proposals/asynchronous-data-flow/sycl-2.2/03_interacting_with_data_on_the_host.md

 or  performing asynchronous transfers while data is being computed.

 It is possible to run multiple host tasks in the same command group - the host tasks are executed in-order within the command group.
+It is not possible to use host tasks and kernel invocations (e.g. `parallel_for`) in the same command group.

 ```cpp
     auto cgH = [=] (handler& h) {